Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-BASK is their name and creating a genre mashing, near-impossible to label type of musicality is what they excel at.
+BASK is their name and creating a genre-mashing, near-impossible to label type of musicality is what they excel at.
 Equal parts progressive rock, psychedelic alternative, stoner metal, and southern doom with an Appalachian slant, BASK are on the brink of becoming a household name.
-This will begin in earnest when the Asheville based quartet release their newest studio recorded album a little under two months from now.
+This will begin in earnest when the Asheville, North Carolina-based quartet releases their newest studio-recorded album a little under two months from now.

 The band states:

 “Bask is thrilled to announce our forthcoming LP ‘III,’ out November 8th on Season Of Mist Records.
 We bring you our premiere single and video for ‘New Dominion.’
 We’ve waited anxiously to share these songs and stories with you.
 We hope you enjoy listening as much as we enjoyed writing and recording.”

 As stated, November 8th is when BASK is set to release their third overall studio effort, ‘Bask III‘, their first outing for the label Season Of Mist.
 This follow-up to 2017’s ‘Ramble Beyond‘ and 2014’s ‘American Hollow‘ was recorded and mixed by Matt Bayles (Mastodon, Steak, Isis) at Echo Mountain Studio in Asheville, while Brad Boatright mastered the record at AudioSiege.